bwang-ecnu/Deepbind/README.md

 # Deepbind
-Machine learning model for predicting the effection of point mutation to protein-protein binding free energy
+Machine learning model for predicting the effect of point mutation to protein-protein binding free energy

 Requirements: